SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/InteractiveAutomationToolkit/README.md

 	/// <param name="engine">Link with SLScripting process.</param>
 	public void Run(Engine engine)
 	{
+		// DO NOT REMOVE THE COMMENTED OUT CODE BELOW OR THE SCRIPT WONT RUN!
+		// Interactive scripts need to be launched differently.
+		// This is determined by a simple string search looking for "engine.ShowUI" in the source code.
+		// However, due to the NuGet package, this string can no longer be detected.
+		// This comment is here as a temporary workaround until it has been fixed.
+		//// engine.ShowUI(

 		try
 		{
 			// Controls the event loop and switch between dialogs